7 tech trends shaping 2026

 In 2026, cybersecurity takes another step from reactive protection to an integrated, proactive part of every digital system.
 Security is now built directly into code, architecture and processes, while companies invest in robust identity management, data integrity and resilience against manipulation, deepfakes and sabotage.

-In practice, this means that everything from AI solutions and autonomous transport systems to healthcare and the public sector can trust that their systems work securely together.
-Cybersecurity is therefore both business-critical and societally essential - no longer just a filter against threats but a foundation for innovation and trust in a fully connected society.
+In practice, this means that everything from AI solutions and autonomous transport systems to healthcare and the public sector needs work securely together.
+Cybersecurity is therefore both business-critical and societally essential and is entering the boardroom agendas in the same way AI does.
+It is no longer just a filter against threats but a foundation for innovation and trust in a fully connected society.

 Regionalised cybersecurity